 change something you have created after a game has ended, you

 may indicate those changes in the comments section for finished games.
 You

-can also re-submit any and all content into any future game.
-Past games
+may also re-submit any and all content into any future game.

 Information must be relevant and understandable to the general public.
 Taking

 arcane, specialized, technical, academic, or elitist approaches to

 communication and putting them into understandable and entertaining terms is